 \section{Control problem}

-In this section, we consider the one-player control problem.
-We first recall results obtained by \citet{Alvarez} that play a fundamental r\^ole along the paper.
+In this section we consider the one-player control problem.
+We first recall results obtained by \citet{Alvarez} that play a fundamental role along the paper.
 These results consist in the determination of optimal control levels in an ergodic framework for a diffusion within the class of reflecting controls.
-After this, we prove that the optimum levels found in \cite{Alvarez} give in fact the optimum controls within the wider class of finite variation càdlàg controls.
+We then prove that the optimal levels found in \cite{Alvarez} in fact give the optimal controls within the broader class of of finite variation c\`adl\`ag controls.